timjantarungsee/timjantarungsee.github.io/_pages/about.md

 From 2026 I will be based at the National Institute for Japanese Language and Linguistics in Tokyo working on a UKRI funded project with Christopher Davis.

 My core interests are **formal semantics + pragmatics** and **endangered language documentation**:

-On the theoretical side, I have worked on formal explanatory theories and puzzles for backgrounded inferences (e.g., presuppositions, conventional implicatures...), modality (e.g., ability ascibing modals, conditionals...), focus, and lexical semantics.
+On the theoretical side, I have worked on formal explanatory theories and puzzles for **backgrounded inferences** (e.g., presuppositions, conventional implicatures...), **modality** (e.g., ability ascibing modals, conditionals...), **focus**, and **lexical semantics**.

 On the fieldwork side, I work on endangered languages in East and South-East Asia, with work ranging from preparing a full descriptive grammar to postulating theories to account for certain semantic phenomena.
 The languages I do fieldwork on are:

-**Mlabri** - spoken by ~300 post-nomadic hunter gatherers scattered around rural areas of Thailand.
+**Mlabri** - spoken by ~300 post-nomadic hunter gatherers scattered around rural areas of Northern Thailand.
+I have been working continually with the community since my MScR days.

 **Varieties of Yaeyaman** - a group of critically endangered languages/dialects spoken by indigenous communities in the Yaeyama Islands, Okinawa.
+I started working on these languages this year with the help of Christopher Davis.

-I'm also interested in related sub-fields such as philosophy of language, mathematical methods in linguistics, de-colonial linguistics, and sociocultural anthropology.
+I'm also interested in related sub-fields such as **philosophy of language**, **mathematical methods in linguistics**, **de-colonial linguistics**, and **sociocultural anthropology**.

 ## Contact
 Email me at t.jantarungsee [AT] ucl.ac.uk